openedx/edx-platform/README.md

 Run Your Project
 ----------------
+edX has two components: Studio, the course authoring system; and the LMS (leaning management system) used by students.
+These two systems communicate through the MongoDB database, which stores course information.

-To *finally* get up and running, just run:
+To run Studio, run:

     $ rake cms

-And `rake` will start up your Django project on the localhost, port 8001.
-To view your running project, type `127.0.0.1:8001` into your web browser, and you should see edX in all its glory!

-If you need to run old XML-only LMS (which doesn't use the mongo database for course content), run this instead:
+To run the LMS, run:

+    $ rake lms[cms.dev]

+Studio runs on port 8001, while LMS runs on port 8000, so you can run both of these commands simultaneously, using two different terminal windows.
+To view Studio, visit `127.0.0.1:8001` in your web browser; to view the LMS, visit `127.0.0.1:8000`.

+There's also an older version of the LMS that saves its information in XML files in the `data` directory, instead of in Mongo.
+To run this older version, run:

 $ rake lms

-And `rake` will start up the old project on localhost port 8000.

 Further Documentation
 =====================